 Pre-Holiday Servicing: Before hitting the road for your next big adventure, it’s highly recommended to have your caravan professionally serviced.
 A technician can inspect your van’s electrical system, brakes, suspension, and other vital components to ensure everything is road-ready and safe for your trip.

-Check Your Weight: To avoid overloading your caravan and ensure you’re travelling within safe weight limits, visit a weighbridge.
-Make sure your caravan is packed properly and doesn’t exceed the Gross Vehicle Mass (GVM).
+Visit a Weighbridge: To avoid overloading your caravan and ensure you’re travelling within safe weight limits, visit a weighbridge.
+Make sure your fully loaded setup, packed as you’d actually tow it, doesn’t exceed your GVM, ATM or GCM.
 This can help prevent damage to your van, avoid fines, and ensure safer towing conditions.